dgraph-io/dgraph/wiki/content/deploy/index.md

   "FailureThreshold": 3
 }
 ```
-The reference for the values one can specify while creating or updating a health check can be found on AWS [documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/health-checks-creating-values.html).
+The reference for the values one can specify while creating or updating a health check can be found on the AWS [documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/health-checks-creating-values.html).

 The response to the above command would be the ID of the created health check.
 ```sh